Erlemar/Erlemar.github.io/README.md

 ### Bag of Words Meets Bags of Popcorn
 [Bag of Words Meets Bags of Popcorn](http://nbviewer.jupyter.org/github/Erlemar/Erlemar.github.io/blob/master/Notebooks/Bag_of_Words.ipynb) is a sentimental analysis problem.
 Based on texts of reviews we predict whether they are positive or negative.
 General description and data are available on [Kaggle](https://www.kaggle.com/c/word2vec-nlp-tutorial).

+## Clustering
+### Clustering with KMeans
+Clustering is an approach to unsupervised machine learning.
+[Clustering with KMeans](http://nbviewer.jupyter.org/github/Erlemar/Erlemar.github.io/blob/master/Notebooks/Clustering_with_K-Means.ipynb) is one of algorithms of clustering. in this notebook I'll demonstrate how it works.
+Data used is about various types of seeds and their parameters.
+It is available [here](https://archive.ics.uci.edu/ml/datasets/seeds).